 Minimum coverage may seem like a bargain, but it doesn’t do your trucking company any favors when you actually have to file a claim.
 You may have just paid less for a policy that’s barely the legal amount of insurance.
 However, state-mandated coverage won’t pay for your driver’s medical bills, lost or damaged cargo, or repairing/replacing the truck.
 Usually, a minimum coverage policy only covers the other driver and any property damage to their car.
 If you’ve been getting by with the minimum, it’s time to revisit your truck insurance policy.

 6. If you haven’t reviewed the policy this year

 Trucking businesses change all the time.
 You get new trucks and hire new drivers.
 You may be storing cargo or client vehicles on your property overnight when you didn’t before.
 So, it’s important to consider what your new risks are whenever your business changes and make sure your truck insurance policy meets your new needs.

 7. If your policy is up for renewal soon

 It’s easiest to switch policies if you plan ahead.
 The best time to start shopping for commercial trucking insurance is at least 60 – 90 days before your annual or semi-annual renewal date.
 This gives you time to reassess what your business currently does, how many drivers you have, what kind of cargo you haul, and what new risks you’ve taken on in the past year.

-It may seem like a lot to consider, but you don’t have to shop for commercial auto insurance alone.
+It may seem like a lot to consider, but you don’t have to shop for truck insurance alone.
 Our insurance experts take the hassle out of finding the right coverage for your business.
-We use our knowledge of the trucking industry to get to know your business’s risks and give you tailored quotes on affordable coverage.
+We use our knowledge of the trucking industry to get to know your business’s risks and give you tailored big rig insurance quotes on affordable coverage.
 To get started, give us a call or fill out our online form today.